Washington, DC with Kids

 I love Washington, DC.
 I am fortunate to live close enough to do it as a day trip (albeit a long day!) if I want to.
 But I prefer to stay overnight if we can.
 There is so much to do and see there.
 Now having taken my kids down there several times, I thought I would offer some tips if you are planning to go.

-As far as venues, with my son (with special needs) and his big honkin’ stroller (it really is a beast of a thing) we have visited the following with no problems:
+As far as venues, with my son and his big honkin’ pushchair (it really is a beast of a thing) we have visited the following with no problems:

 - White House south lawn